vertesy/Seurat.utils/README.md

 		# devtools::install_github(repo = "vertesy/MarkdownReportsDev")
 ```

+`If you use these functions, please star the repo!
+Thanks :-)`

 ### Utilities for Seurat v3.
 Content is organized into files per rough functionalities:

 1. `Seurat.Utils.Load.R`								→ *Top level wrapper to source each file below.*